Kansas Mesothelioma Lawyer

 The National Cancer Institute (NCI) helps cancer patients find the best treatments available by designating facilities.
 NCI-designated care centers are always recommended for those with asbestos-related diseases.

 The University of Kansas Cancer Center (KUCC) is an NCI-designated center.
-An NCI designation means that the care center has been recognized for its superior physicians, scientists, and other healthcare professionals who have in-depth knowledge and experience dealing with cancer.
+An NCI designation means the care center has been recognized for its superior physicians, scientists, and other healthcare professionals with in-depth knowledge and experience dealing with cancer.

 Getting Legal Help in Kansas